LuiseQuoss/ebvcube/README.md

 ### 3.1 Take a very first look at the file

-With the following two functions you get the core information about the data of a specific EBV netCDF.
+With the following two functions you get the metadata of a specific EBV netCDF file.
 First we take a look at some basic metadata of that file.
 The properties encompass much more information!

 ``` r
 library(ebvcube)